-Fees payable to the External Auditor for audit and non-audit services are set out in note 2 on page 232.
-This year, the non-audit services performed by KPMG included the review of the Group's half-year results and Green Bond use of proceeds assurance.
+Fees payable to the External Auditor for audit and non-audit services are set out in note 2 on page 238.
+This year, the non-audit services performed by KPMG included the review of the Group's half-year results.